-In the warmth of a pub, where every raised glass marks a moment, Irish drinking toasts can either spark laughter or leave everyone sat there in awkward silence…
+In the warmth of a pub, where every raised glass carries a story, an Irish drinking toast can make the room roar with laughter—or leave it in silence.

 Irish cheers and drinking toasts